libreswitch/ops/docs/bgp_cli.md

 ```

 ##### Description
-This command sets the keepalive interval and hold time for a specific BGP peer.
+This command sets the keepalive interval and hold time for a specific eBGP peer.

 ##### Authority
 Admin user.